soundwrightpro/FRUITY-NILA/README.md

 Native Instruments Host Integration service must be installed and running.
 It is automatically the case if you installed Komplete Kontrol on your machine.

-1. Download **device_Native_Instruments_KOMPLETE_KONTROL_M32.py** and place int to the FL Studio User data folder under the following location:
+1. Download **the zip** and unzip.
+Place the 'Native Instruments' to the FL Studio User data folder under the following location:

 ...
-Documents\Image-Line\FL Studio\Settings\Hardware\Native Instruments
+Documents\Image-Line\FL Studio\Settings\Hardware\

-Create a **'Native Instruments' folder if one doesn't exist.**

-2. In FL Studio 20.7 or higher under the MIDI tab in settings set Komplete Kontrol M DAW as Native Instruments Komplete Kontrol M32 (User) in Input, also set Port to 1.
+2. In FL Studio 20.7 or higher under the MIDI tab in settings set Komplete Kontrol M DAW as Native Instruments Komplete Kontrol M32 (User) or Native Instruments Komplete Kontrol A-Series (User) in Input, depending on what you own.
+Set Port to 1.
 Above in Output select "Send Master Sync" once again set Port to 1.
 See image for clarification.

 ![Installlation image](/images/FL%20Studio%20Install.png)